-The Wasabi web interface communicates with a web browser and its backend server using REST API (web address parameters).
+The Wasabi web interface communicates with the web browser and its backend server using REST API (URL parameters).
 URL parameters are useful for customizing Wasabi and integrating it with other tools.
 For many examples below, you need a Wasabi user ID (the 6-character code at the end of user-specific Wasabi address) and a data set, preferably both the sequence alignment and its phylogeny (example dataset).

 Wasabi can be customized on launch also with other URL parameters:

 - id=analysisID opens a dataset or a collection of datasets from any Wasabi user’s analysis library.
 Example: http://was.bi?id=tiger

 disables Wasabi user interface elements and features.
 Example: disable=tools,logo,sharing disables the tools menu, sharing links and Wasabi logo.

 - zoomlevel=1...6 sets the visualization window zoom level (smaller level shows more data)

 - font=Arial/Georgia/Tahoma/Verdana sets the font for drawing sequences